-Along with these artists, Sandra Vielma and Patrick Eidemiller gave generously of their time for the nuts and bolts of production.
+Along with these artists, Sandra Vielma and Patrick Eidemiller gave generously of their time to oil the machinery of production.

 What a work of love.
 When it was ready, we submitted it to the Annie Awards and premiered it at Comic-Con!